adam-lafontaine/Cpp_Utilities/readme.md

     * Iterate over 1D and 2D integer ranges
     * Sequential or parallel

+* imgui_start
+    * Starting code for an application using Dear Imgui
+    * Currently only setup for Windows

 * leak_check
     * Check for memory leaks using Visual Studio